Business English (18 hours per week)

 The Business English Program is offered at the intermediate and advanced levels and consists of three classes: Business Communications, Business Theory and Meetings, and Business Practice.
 This course will expose students to the language and culture of the business world, particularly in North America.

 Intermediate Business Program

 This class focuses on telephone skills, writing skills (letters, faxes, and emails), socializing skills, and cultural considerations in the U.S. business world.
 Students will actively participate in phone conversations, role-play realistic business scenarios, and become familiar with the customs and etiquettes of the U.S. business landscape.
-Weekly tests will measure the individual learner’s progress in the pronunciation, syntax, and acquisition of phrases commonly used throughout the workplace.
 Students will be instructed in the correct forms for all types of business communications, including official letters, faxes, voicemails, emails and computer English.

 This class allows students of Business English to use graphs, charts, PowerPoint and overhead projector formats to make presentations, present business plans, and describe company structures, in groups and individually.
-Students will also learn interview protocols and practice interviewing skills in English, as well as learn how to market themselves by creating effective portfolios and resumes, describing themselves and negotiating salaries.
 Students will be required to make presentations where they display effective communication and organizational skills.